 As we slowly (and reluctantly) approach the end of summer we look back at the history of the seaside.
-Learn more at our upcoming exhibition The Sun: Living With Our Star.

 We Brits love the seaside.
 Especially in a heatwave.
 From Cornwall’s struggle to cope with ‘unprecedented mass tourism’ to the exhibitions and museums celebrating our coastal obsession during this scorchio summer.